BabayevAsad/job-application-system/README.md

 - Dockerfile: Defines how to build the Spring Boot application image.
 - docker-compose.yml: Orchestrates running the Spring Boot app together with a PostgreSQL database container.

+### ⚡Caching
+- Implemented Redis caching for all services (JobService, CompanyService, JobSeekerService, JobApplicationService).
+- Uses @Cacheable, @CachePut, and @CacheEvict annotations to improve performance and reduce database calls.

 ### 🧪 Testing & CI/CD

 Unit Tests: